 The Ballen lab and the Weber lab at Michigan State were awarded a 5-year collaborative grant from the National Science Foundation (IUSE) to develop biology materials with humanized and diverse scientist role models - and research those impacts!
 Excited to welcome postdoc Ash Zemenick, founder of Project Biodiversify, to the lab!

-We're excited to welcome new graduate students Ísada Claudio Ford (from University of Puerto Rico) and Todd Lamb (from Auburn U) to the lab!
+We're excited to welcome new graduate student Todd Lamb to the lab!
+Aug 2020.

 Awesome opportunity alert!
 Postdoc position at University of South Alabama to work with Jeremiah Henning, in collaboration with Ballen and psychologist Shane Bierma from Louisiana State University.
 Posted Aug 7, 2020.